We’ve had so much fun making these spooky spider plants! Aren’t they just perfect for Halloween?

 How to make spooky spider plants

-Before we started, we gathered all the bits and pieces we would need; plant pots (please try to avoid plastic if you’re buying new ones), pipe cleaners, googly eyes, compost, and little spider plants.
-The plants came from a larger spider plant that had sent out ‘runners’ with new little plants on them; if you don’t have these you could just use bigger pots and bigger plants – or maybe ask friends and neighbours if they have any?
+- Little spider plants – these came from a larger spider plant that had sent out ‘runners’ with new little plants on them.
+If you don’t have these you could just use bigger pots and bigger plants – or maybe ask friends and neighbours if they have any?